k8ssandra/perf/2021-04/README.md

 profile, comparing the results of each cloud vendor against a baseline reference using AWS EC2 instances.

+# Setting up the infrastructure

+Setting up the infrastructure is largely vendor-dependent.
+See the following instructions:

+* GKE: [general instructions](./infra/GKE/) on GKE infrastructure setup.
+[This script](./infra/GKE/create-gke-cluster.sh) can be used to create the Kubernetes cluster on GKE.

-# Hardware benchmarks
+# Running the benchmarks

-These should be performed first, without K8ssandra installed.

-See [general instructions](./hardware) on hardware benchmarks.
+Hardware benchmarks should be performed first, without K8ssandra installed.
+See [general instructions](benchmarks/hardware) on hardware benchmarks.

-# CQL Benchmarks

-These require K8ssandra to be installed.
+CQL benchmarks should be performed after, as they require K8ssandra to be installed.

+There is a shared script [here](./infra/shared/install-k8ssandra.sh) that installs K8ssandra on a running Kubernetes cluster.
+The script expects 4 arguments: the storage class to use, and 3 zone names where the 3 Cassandra nodes should be created.

-See [general instructions](./cql) on CQL benchmarks.
+See [general instructions](benchmarks/cql) on CQL benchmarks.